Showing posts with label Women's Army Auxiliary Corps. Show all posts

 Once the Aquitania docked and the WACs disembarked, they were met by dignitaries including US Army Captain Sherman, who told them: "You are here safely.
 The safety of the troops to come depends upon your discretion."
 Quite a solemn welcome to WACs who would help the Air Force coordinate bombing of enemy targets.

-The oral history of Mary Williams Elder was another good source of info about what it was like to be aboard the Aquitania as one of the 650 WACs.
+The oral history of Mary Williams Elder is another good source of info about what it was like to be aboard the Aquitania as one of the 650 WACs.
+Link updated 2025.

 NOTE: This is my "Uniqueness" post for the April 2018 "Genealogy Blog Party" by Elizabeth O'Neal.